ESSolutions/ESSArch/ESSArch_Core/docs/user_guide/archival-description-management/authority-records.rst

     New authority record form

 .. note::
-   For Authority records of type person the name field is automatically seperated into  Firstname and Lastname fields.
+   For Authority records of type person the name field is automatically separated into  Firstname and Lastname fields.

 .. figure:: images/auth_rec_initial_view.PNG
    :width: 520px